Lead: Prehistory and early history

-Metallic lead beads dating back to 7000–6500 BCE have been found in Asia Minor and may represent the first example of metal smelting.
-At that time lead had few (if any) applications due to its softness and dull appearance.
+Metallic lead beads dating back to 7000–6500 BC have been found in Asia Minor and may represent the first example of metal smelting.
+At that time, lead had few (if any) applications due to its softness and dull appearance.
 The major reason for the spread of lead production was its association with silver, which may be obtained by burning galena (a common lead mineral).
-The Ancient Egyptians were the first to use lead minerals in cosmetics, an application that spread to Ancient Greece and beyond; the Egyptians may have used lead for sinkers in fishing nets, glazes, glasses, enamels, and for ornaments.
+The Ancient Egyptians were the first to use lead minerals in cosmetics, an application that spread to Ancient Greece and beyond; the Egyptians had used lead for sinkers in fishing nets, glazes, glasses, enamels, ornaments.
 Various civilizations of the Fertile Crescent used lead as a writing material, as coins, and as a construction material.
-Lead was used in the Ancient Chinese royal court as a stimulant, as currency, and as a contraceptive; the Indus Valley civilization and the Mesoamericans used it for making amulets; and the eastern and southern African peoples used lead in wire drawing.
+Lead was used by the ancient Chinese as a stimulant, as currency, as contraceptive, and in chopsticks.
+The Indus Valley civilization and the Mesoamericans used it for making amulets; and the eastern and southern Africans used lead in wire drawing.